 Fes, Meknes, Rabat and Marrakesh all became ‘Alawi capitals when this dynasty supplanted the Sa’adi.
 Many ‘Alawi sultans loved Marrakesh and built palaces and gardens here.
 Mawlay ‘Abd al-Rahman (1822-1859) restored the Agdal gardens and his son, Sidi Muhammad sponsored agricultural projects in the area.
 His grandson’s minister, Mawlay al-Hassan (1873-1894), built the Bahia and Dar Si Sa’id palaces.

-Day 13: Sunday 30 April, Marrakesh
+Day 13: Sunday 26 April, Marrakesh

-Bahia Palace & courtyard gardens
+•Bahia Palace & courtyard gardens

-La Mamounia: historical gardens and afternoon tea
+•La Mamounia: historical gardens and afternoon tea

 This morning we visit the 19th-century Bahia Palace, a fine example of Andalusian-style architecture.
 This was previously the home of Grand Vizier Si Moussa in the 1860s and embellished from 1894 to 1900 by slave-turned-vizier Abu ‘Bou’ Ahmed.
 The name ‘Bahia’ means ‘palace of the beautiful.”
 There are 160 different rooms in the palace which sprawl out in an open, rambling fashion.
 Decorations take the form of subtle stucco panels, zellij decorations, tiled floors, smooth arches, carved cedar ceilings, shiny marble (tadlakt) finishes and zouak painted ceilings.
 It has three beautiful courtyard gardens, rich with intoxicating roses, jacaranda, jasmine, orange blossom and pomegranates.

 We also see the Sa’di Tombs.
-Sultan Ahmed al Mansour constructed the Sa’di Tombs in Marrakech during his rule of Morocco (16th c.) as a burial ground for himself and some 200 of his descendants.
+Sultan Ahmed al Mansour constructed the Sa’di Tombs in Marrakech during his rule of Morocco (16th century) as a burial ground for himself and some 200 of his descendants.
 The most significant chamber in the tombs is the Hall of Twelve Columns.
 Here rests the Sultan Ahmed el Mansour and his entire family.
 This chamber has a vaulted roof, Italian marble columns, beautifully decorated cedar doors and carved wooden screens.
 Inside the inner mausoleum lies Mohammed esh Sheikh, founder of the Sa’di dynasty, as well as the tomb of his mother.
 The tombs are surrounded by a small garden with richly coloured and scented roses.

 We end the day with a visit to the gardens of La Mamounia one of the most famous hotels in the world (1929) and beloved of Winston Churchill.
 Its vast gardens are cared for by 40 gardeners who twice a year plant 60,000 annuals to enhance its grounds.
 They garden has immaculately mown grass under citrus and olive orchards, a desert garden, a rose garden and a tropical garden as well as many fountains.
 At the back of the 15-hectare garden there is a herb and kitchen garden whose produce is used in the hotel’s daily meals.
-You will be served Moroccan style afternoon tea in the garden.
+We will be served Moroccan style afternoon tea in the garden.
 (Overnight Marrakesh) BL

-Day 14: Monday 1 May, Marrakesh
+Day 14: Monday 27 April, Marrakesh

-Gardens of Jnane Tamsna with Gary Martin and Meryanne Loum-Martin
+•Gardens of Jnane Tamsna with Gary Martin and Meryanne Loum-Martin

 In the afternoon we visit the religious heart of old Marrakesh where the Almoravid Qubba, the Yusufiyya Madrasa and Yusufiyya Mosque stand, probably on the site of the original Almoravid great mosque of Marrakesh.
 We shall also walk through the old medina visiting the city’s fascinating souqs.
 Marrakesh’s souqs are renowned for their vast size and the quality and variety of crafted goods on sale there.
 As in other Moroccan cities, each different craft can be found in its own particular street or alley: we shall see streets dedicated to gold jewellery, silver, cedar wood carving, silk robes, textiles, leather slippers, copper utensils, ceramics, rugs and carpets.
 The market area is covered by reed lattices whose dappled shade shelters the alleys from the hot southern sun.